Puma Alpha VCT

 This is a rebate of our renewal commission and should be equivalent to 0.10% of the Net Asset Value of the Offer Shares issued to you when you invest.
 Terms and conditions apply.

-The VCT is new and has no legacy portfolio so investors don’t know in advance to which companies they will have access.
+The VCT is new and has begun to make its first investments.
+Unlike with other established VCTs investors do not gain exposure to an existing portfolio.
 It also means there are unlikely to be any dividends in the early years – indeed, the first dividend payment is expected, but not guaranteed, in 2023.

 That said, Puma has a good track record in its previous 13 VCTs.
 Whilst it is applying a new investment style compared to the Limited Life VCTs it has run previously, it is already operating a similar investment mandate on the Puma Alpha EIS and the VCT is expected to co-invest in many of the same deals.
 For investors with an established VCT portfolio, this could make a good diversifier, giving access to later-stage companies than those targeted by many popular VCTs.